jeremytammik/tbc/a/1973_estorage_rm.md

 An existing schema cannot be modified:

-**Response:** I followed the procedure above (2022 version only) and was also not able to remove the schema, so regardless of misuse something seemingly warranting some further investigation with the `EraseSchemaAndAllEntities` methods perhaps. i.e. this is a clean file to start with presumably.
+**Response:** I followed the procedure above (2022 version only) and was also not able to remove the schema, so regardless of misuse something seemingly warranting some further investigation with the `EraseSchemaAndAllEntities` methods perhaps, i.e., this is a clean file to start with, presumably.

 Note that the macro doesn't delete the `DataStorage` element, but I deleted this manually prior to step 6.
-However I still wasn't able to permanently remove the schema.
+However, I still wasn't able to permanently remove the schema.

 I note that the old method `Schema.EraseSchemaAndAllEntities` has a Boolean `overrideWriteAccessWithUserPermission` which is not present in the new `Document` method of the same name.